 People affected by natural disasters may be eligible for FoodShare benefits.
-If a natural disaster (flood, tornado, etc.) occurs, special procedures and a simplified application process are used to issue FoodShare benefits quickly to victims of the disaster.
-See 5.3.1 Disaster Supplemental Nutrition Assistance Program (DSNAP) for Victims of Natural Disasters.
+If a natural disaster (for example, flood, tornado, etc.) occurs, special procedures and a simplified application process are used to issue FoodShare benefits quickly to victims of the disaster (see SECTION 5.3.1 DISASTER SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (DSNAP) FOR VICTIMS OF NATURAL DISASTERS).

-FoodShare Wisconsin can replace food purchased with FoodShare benefits that were destroyed in a household misfortune or disaster.
-See 7.1.1.5 Replacement Issuance for Destroyed Food.
+FoodShare Wisconsin can replace food purchased with FoodShare benefits that were destroyed in a household misfortune or disaster (see SECTION 7.1.1.5 REPLACEMENT ISSUANCE FOR DESTROYED FOOD).